 You will learn so much alongside your children!

-Your family will grow closer together.
+Your family will grow closer to one another.

-The days are long but the years are short.
+As the saying goes – The days are long but the years are short.
 Before you know it, it will be over, and you’ll be wishing you could start all over again!